10 Best Running Shoes Under 2000 in India (2026 Review: Retailer’s Choice)

-- Why?
-It’s one of the few global brands offering a decent EVA midsole under ₹1500 without compromising on stitching quality.
-It lasts longer than the local brands.
+One of the few global brands with a decent EVA midsole under ₹1500 — without compromising stitching quality.
+Outlasts every local brand in this bracket.

 1. Reebok Men’s Stride Runner